7 Tips to Write The Best Job Descriptions

-A job description is a document that clearly sets out the requirements, duties, responsibilities and skills required to fulfil a particular role.
+A job description is a document that clearly sets out the requirements, duties, responsibilities and skills required to fulfill a particular role.

 Write more about what “will-be” instead of what “could-be”.

 Also, mention anything that is important to either party.
-Will there be a lot of travelling involved?
+Will there be a lot of traveling involved?
 Will they have to work in shifts?